AdobeDocs/marketo-measure.en/help/api-connections/utilizing-marketo-measures-api-connections/understanding-marketo-measure-adwords-tagging.md

 A: 4 hours

+**Q: For Dynamic Search Ads, can we track the combination of headline, description, etc., in the creative that was served?**

+A: We cannot retrieve individual creative details for dynamic search ads, but if autotagging is enabled, we can still get the creative ID and attribute revenue.

 >[!NOTE]
 >
 >Once the changes are made, you are done.
 Feel free to reach out to [Marketo Support](https://nation.marketo.com/t5/support/ct-p/Support){target="_blank"} if there are any questions during setup.